-During 2000-2014 Coho smolt yield for the 7.5 km long section of the Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (mean: 7,244 smolts; Table 6.1a).
+During 2000-2015 Coho smolt yield for the 7.5 km long section of the Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (mean: 7,244 smolts; Table 6.1a).
 Annual Coho smolt numbers for mainstem and constructed off-channel habitat combined, were, on average, double that for the mainstem alone, with less variation from year to year (mean: 14,200 smolts, range: 8,400-24,500; Table 6.1a).
-Excluding 2009, which represents a region-wide recruitment anomaly, mean abundance for Treatment 1 and 2 were not statistically different for either mainstem only or when including off-channel smolts (t-test, p = 0.10 and 0.34, respectively, Table 6.2).
+Excluding 2009, which represents a region-wide recruitment anomaly, mean abundance for Treatment 1 and 2 were not statistically different for the mainstem and off-channel smolts combined (t-test, p = 0.90, Table 6.2) but was nearly significant for mainstem smolts alone with a 28% increase from Treatment 1 to Treatment 2 (2 - tailed t-test, p = 0.06).
 Smolt yield in 2009, the first year affected by Treatment 2, was nearly two-fold higher than smolt yields produced from comparable spawner returns during Treatment 1 (Figure 6.1).
 However, Coho smolt yield in the nearby Alouette River was also two-fold higher in 2009 compared to other years (Figure 6.2; Cope 2011), suggesting that 2009 represents a recruitment anomaly caused by some factor acting at a larger regional scale.
 Omitting 2009, the escapement-to-smolt stock-recruitment relationship is indicative of a highly productive system, which reaches carrying capacity at relatively low escapement levels and beyond this threshold is relatively insensitive to additional spawners (Figure 6.1).

-In reach 4, where annual downstream trapping has occurred over a longer time period (1997-present), smolt yields generally decreased 1997-2007 and then switched to a trend of increasing abundance (2008-present, Figure 6.3).
-While there is no obvious differences in Coho productivity between Treatments 1 and 2 thus far, late summer snorkeling surveys suggest that densities of Coho fry in reaches 2 and 3 were several-fold higher during 2006-2014 compared to density estimates obtained during an electrofishing survey in 1997 (Riley et al. 1997; see Section 4.3.2) prior the implementation of Treatment 1 when dam releases were considerably lower (see Section 1).
+In reach 4, where annual downstream trapping has occurred over a longer time period (1997-present), there is little evidence of a systematic trend across all survey years.
+While smolt yields generally decreased 1997-2007, 2008 onward has been a period of widely ranging abundance with no systematic trends (Figure 6.3).
+Late summer snorkeling surveys suggest that densities of Coho fry in reaches 2 and 3 were several-fold higher during 2006-2015 compared to density estimates obtained during an electrofishing survey in 1997 (Riley et al. 1997; see Section 4.3.2) prior the implementation of Treatment 1 when dam releases were considerably lower (see Section 1).

-The constructed off-channel habitats included in the study3, which represent about 10% of available habitat in the Coquitlam River study area, supported from 33% to 77% of the overwintering Coho smolt population during 2000-2014.
-The mean density of Coho smolts in the mainstem portion of the study area ranged from 1.9 to 9.2 smolts/100m2, which was several times lower than that in the off-channel sites (19.9 to 44.9 smolts/100m2).
-While constructed off-channel habitat may represent relatively productive Coho habitat in the Coquitlam River, smolt densities in Coquitlam River off-channel sites were below average densities reported for constructed side-channels and ponds in other Pacific Northwest streams (67 and 69 smolts/100m2, respectively; Koning and Keeley 1997).
+The constructed off-channel habitats included in the study2, which represent about 10% of available habitat in the Coquitlam River study area, supported from 33% to 77% of the overwintering Coho smolt population during 2000-2015.
+Mean off-channel smolt density decreased from 32 smolts/ $100m^2$ during Treatment 1 to 21 smolts/ $100m^2$ during Treatment 2 (2-tailed t-test, p = 0.04).
+Using density for the comparison takes into account the four years that Grant's Tomb was decommissioned.
+The mean density of Coho smolts in the mainstem portion of the study area ranged from 1.9 to 9.2 smolts/ $100m^2$, which was several times lower than that in off-channel sites (19.9 to 44.9 smolts/ $100m^2$).
+While constructed off-channel habitat may represent relatively productive Coho habitat in the Coquitlam River, smolt densities in Coquitlam River off-channel sites were below average densities reported for constructed sidechannels and ponds in other Pacific Northwest streams (67 and 69 smolts/100m2, respectively; Koning and Keeley 1997).